vasundhara-thakur/windows_UI/README.md

 This project is a **Windows-style Desktop UI Clone** built using **HTML, CSS, and JavaScript**.
 It includes a fully interactive desktop with icons, a Start Menu, dynamic app rendering,
-and smooth UI interactions—designed to look and feel like a real Windows experience.
+and smooth UI interactions designed to look and feel like a real Windows experience.

 ---